-(iii) Costs and obligations related to pension and post-retirement benefit plans
+(iii) Costs and obligations related to pension plans and postretirement benefits

 Defined-benefit pension plan costs and obligations are estimated on the basis of a number of assumptions, including the discount rate, future salary levels, the retirement age of employees, health care costs, and other actuarial factors.
-Some of these assumptions could materially affect the employee costs and financial expenses recognized in the consolidated statement of income, the gain or loss on re-measurement of defined-benefit plans recognized in the consolidated statement of comprehensive income and the carrying amount of other liabilities recognized on the consolidated balance sheet.
-Note 24 describes the key assumptions and presents a sensitivity analysis of the discount rate.
+Some of these assumptions could materially affect the employee costs and financial expenses recognized in the consolidated statement of income, the gain or loss on re-measurement of defined-benefit plans recognized in the consolidated statement of comprehensive income and the carrying amount of defined-benefit plan asset and other liabilities recognized on the consolidated balance sheet.
+Note 23 describes the key assumptions and presents a sensitivity analysis of the discount rate.